-- (1) Either "KNX option" or "ZigBee" option or both shall be supported. - (2) Either "Conventional" or "universAAL" option shall be supported. - (3) At least one of the options "Bluetooth HDP", "Bluetooth LE" or "USB" shall be supported.
+- (1) Either "Video Stream" or "Home automation event forwarded" or both shall be supported. - (2) Either "mobile" or "ambient" localization option or both shall be supported. - (3) Either "KNX option" or "ZigBee" option or both shall be supported. - (4) Either "Conventional" or "universAAL" option shall be supported. - (5) At least one of the options "Bluetooth HDP", "Bluetooth LE" or "USB" shall be supported.
 Multiple options may be supported.